Cart (0 Items)

 Researchers and antibody manufacturers around the world continue to explore innovative methods to meet ethical and scientific goals and harness the benefits of these innovative methods for both therapeutic and industrial applications.
 For anyone ready to join the animal-free antibody movement, ProteoGenix offers various animal-free solutions.

-From the XtenCHO ™ starter kit, which results in higher antibody production yields, better batch-to-batch consistency, and enhanced purity of custom antibody services with no animal use or species restriction, we’re paving the way for a more sustainable and effective future in antibody production.
+From the XtenCHO ™ starter kit, which results in higher antibody production yields, better batch-to-batch consistency, and enhanced purity or custom antibody services with no animal use or species restriction, we’re paving the way for a more sustainable and effective future in antibody production.